HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 {{ figure_markup(
   image="pages-using-a11y-apps-by-rank.png",
-  caption="Pages using A11Y apps by rank.",
+  caption="Pages using accessibility apps by rank.", description="A bar chart chart showing that for the top 1,000 sites, 0.1% on desktop and 0.1% on mobile use and accessibility app, for the top 10,000 it's 0.6% and 0.5% respectivdely, for the top 100,000 it's 0.8% and 0.7%, for the top million it's 0.9% and 0.8%, and finally for all sites 1.0% it's 0.8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQf4cxIC7ywDV-K2RpfaTeCYI4URyJE1air8BCAxoOw7VW9MjGRQfwHuILvhw-6UmcWnsrAJ0-1TTD_/pubchart?oid=851935325&format=interactive", sheets_gid="827309922", sql_file="a11y_technology_usage_by_domain_rank.sql" ) }}

-  description="A bar chart chart showing that for the top 1,000 sites, 0.1% on desktop and 0.1% on mobile use and accessibility app, for the top 10,000 it's 0.6% and 0.5% respectivdely, for the top 100,000 it's 0.8% and 0.7%, for the top million it's 0.9% and 0.8%, and finally for all sites 1.0% it's 0.8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQf4cxIC7ywDV-K2RpfaTeCYI4URyJE1air8BCAxoOw7VW9MjGRQfwHuILvhw-6UmcWnsrAJ0-1TTD_/pubchart?oid=851935325&format=interactive", sheets_gid="827309922", sql_file="a11y_technology_usage_by_domain_rank.sql" ) }}
+{# TODO (Authors) can we talk about the stats more?
+At the moment they feel just wedged in at the end, with no connection to the surrounding text.
+To me it would help make this section stronger by grounding it in facts. #}

 ### Why do some companies use overlays?